brightspot/react-examples/cors-configuration/README.md

 Edit the following file the Edit the [CORS configuration endpoint](brightspot/src/brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts):

-Update the [CORS Configuration](brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts) endpoint one last time by adding the following code under the `Set max age` comment or uncomment the code within the file:
+Update the [CORS Configuration](brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts) endpoint one last time by adding the following code under the _"Set max age"_ comment or uncomment the code within the file:

 ```js
 graphQLCorsConfiguration.setMaxAge(30)